Rebecca Boone: Honors and legacy

-In 1860, a monument built by John Haley and was placed over her and her husband's graves in Frankfort.
+In 1860, a monument was built by John Haley and was placed over her and her husband's graves in Frankfort.
 In 1862, four marble panels, which depicted scenes from Daniel and Boone's lives, were added to the monument.

 The World War II Liberty ship SS Rebecca Boone was named in her honor.
 It was launched in Houston, Texas on December 21, 1943.

 According to Annette Kolodny and Eva Thury, many of Daniel Boone's biographers devalued the role that Boone played in raising and protecting her children in the wilderness.
 For instance, she says that Timothy Flint writes that "an exemplary Rebecca Boone appeared all too infrequently and all too indistinctly to stand proof against the many and changing stereotypes in which others, in the future, would cast her.
 And by portraying her first and most dramatically as reflected in the flickering and distorting torchlight of her husband's predominating myth, Flint effectively annihilated any possibility that she might achieve mythic status on her own."
-Thury compares her to Greek mythical figures Penelope, Hecuba, Deianira, and others for her ability to overcome significant challenges, strength of character, and ability to survive during extended, lonely absenses of her husband.
+Thury compares her to Greek mythical figures Penelope, Hecuba, Deianira, and others for her ability to overcome significant challenges, her strength of character, and her ability to survive during extended, lonely absences of her husband.
 Author Etta DeGering compares her to the Biblical figure, Ruth, for following where her husband leads, fitting the historical view of women as compliant.

 Author Mark Gerzon said of Boone, "Nearly as tall as her husband, Rebecca Bryan Boone was a remarkable woman.
 Single-handedly, and often under harsh frontier conditions, she cared and provided for their children while Daniel was gone for months on various expeditions.
 When Daniel was kidnapped by the Shawnee, she moved her children hundreds of miles on horseback through hostile Indian territory.
 When her aging husband was racked by rheumatism, she went hunting and brought back enough game to feed them all.
 Yet she is depicted in the popular nineteenth-century biographies of the legendary 'Col. Daniel Boone' as merely an 'amiable Spouse' without any personality of her own."

 Samuel A. Drake said of her, "For more than half a century, throughout all the extraordinary vicissitudes of her husband's career, [Rebecca Bryan Boone] had been the faithful and heroic wife and mother."